Volkswagen Type 2: US Chicken tax

 US sales of Volkswagen vans in pickup and commercial configurations were curtailed by the chicken tax.

 Certain models of the Volkswagen Type 2 played a role in a historic episode during the early 1960s known as the Chicken War.
 France and West Germany had placed tariffs on imports of US chicken.
-Diplomacy failed, and in January 1964, two months after taking office, President Johnson imposed a 25% tax (almost ten times the average US tariff) on potato starch, dextrin, brandy, and light trucks.
+Diplomacy failed, and in January 1964, two months after taking office, President Lyndon B. Johnson imposed a 25% tax (almost ten times the average US tariff) on potato starch, dextrin, brandy, and light trucks.
 Officially, the tax targeted items imported from Europe as approximating the value of lost American chicken sales to Europe.

 In retrospect, audio tapes from the Johnson White House revealed a quid pro quo unrelated to chicken.
-In January 1964, President Johnson attempted to convince United Auto Workers' president Walter Reuther not to initiate a strike just before the 1964 election, and to support the president's civil rights platform.
+In January 1964, Johnson attempted to convince United Auto Workers president Walter Reuther not to initiate a strike just before the 1964 election, and to support the president's civil rights platform.
 Reuther, in turn, wanted Johnson to respond to Volkswagen's increased shipments to the United States.

 The Chicken Tax directly curtailed importation of German-built Type 2s in configurations that qualified them as light trucks – that is, commercial vans (panel vans) and pickups; vans imported in passenger configuration were not affected.
-In 1964, US imports of trucks from West Germany declined to a value of $5.7 million – about one-third the value imported in the previous year.
+In 1964, US imports of trucks from West Germany declined to a value of $5.7 million – about a third of the value imported in the previous year.
 After 1971, Volkswagen cargo vans and pickup trucks, the intended targets, practically disappeared from the US market.
 While post-1971 Type 2 commercial vans and single-cab and double-cab pickups can be found in the United States today, they are exceedingly rare.
 Any post-1971 specimen found ostensibly has had its import tariff paid.
-The "Chicken tax" remains in effect today, even though it is now commonly circumvented by converting passenger vehicles to utility vehicles after they have entered the United States, a form of tariff engineering.
+The "Chicken tax" remains in effect today, even though it is now commonly circumvented by converting passenger vehicles to utility vehicles after they have entered the US, a form of tariff engineering.
 This practice is ironically exercised by Ford (for its Transit Connect van), one of the companies the tax was meant to protect.